hazardouspilot/public-repo/climbing_app/README.txt

-This project is under development.
-It currently has a database hosted on a local MySQL server, python backend and a front end which simply used the terminal.
-I have also developed a flask web app and am investigating options for hosting the site publicly.
+This is a logbook app for logging climbs in climbing gyms.
+It is mostly a project for the sake of my learning.

+In its current state the app has an SQL database running on Azure and front end running on an AWS ec2 using Flask.
+The web app is live at ec2-52-205-224-62.compute-1.amazonaws.com, however it has not been thoroughly tested, and is only running on free and student teir services.